The Ordinary Boys: 2008–2014: Split and reunions

-Later albums and singles
+2015–present: Later albums and singles

 In July 2015, the band announced that they would release their fourth album, the eponymously titled The Ordinary Boys, on 2 October 2015 via their own imprint label, Treat Yourself.
 A single, "Four Letter Word", was released in July on 7-inch vinyl and CD single and they also issued "I'm Leaving You (and I'm Taking You With Me)" on a split 7-inch with American band Mixtapes.
 The album peaked at #27 in the charts, spending a total of or1 week on the chart.

 In March 2021, The Ordinary Boys teamed up with Mini Murphy to record a tribute to Murphy's father, Ranking Roger, who had died on 26 March 2019.
 The resulting double-A side single, with "Legacy" on one side and "Jump and Skank" on the other, was released as a download, vinyl and CD single by United Sound Records/Proper.

+On 1 December 2025, "Christmas Starts Tonight" was released as a collaborative single between The Ordinary Boys and singer Olly Murs; the song was written by Preston and started as the demo for eventual Murs single "Run This Town", which was released in October 2025.
+"Christmas Starts Tonight" debuted at number 82 on the UK Singles Downloads Chart.
+In April 2026 the Ordinary Boys released a new single, "Peer Pressure", and played their first live show in a decade.